 - Chambers which are open-topped

-When it comes to working in confined spaces, the management must make provision to identify any hazards present, assess the risks posed by them and put procedures in place and take any necessary precautionary measures to protect the workforce.
-All of these considerations will usually be determined by the following:
+When it comes to working in confined spaces, the workplace must make provision to identify any hazards in enclosed working spaces.
+The risks posed by them need to be assessed, and procedures put in place to keep workers safe.
+The assessment will begin by looking at:-

 If the results of the Risk Assessment identify any possibility of serious injury or stress from working in the confined space then the Confined Spaces Regulations apply.